The UW eScience Institute is pleased to announce the Winter Quarter 2022 Data Science Incubator Program

-The goal of the Data Science Incubator is to enable new research discoveries by bringing together data scientists and domain scientists to work on focused, intensive, collaborative projects.
-Our team of data scientists can provide expertise in state-of-the-art technology and methods in large-scale data manipulation and analytics, cloud and cluster computing, software design and engineering, visualization, and other topics.
+The goal of the Data Science Incubator is to enable new science by bringing together data scientists and domain scientists to work on focused, intensive, collaborative projects.
+Our team of data scientists provides expertise in state-of-the-art technology and methods in statistics and machine learning, data manipulation and analytics at all scales, cloud and cluster computing, software design and engineering, visualization, and other topics.
 We invite short proposals (1-2 pages) for a remote one-quarter data-intensive research collaboration focusing on extracting insight from large, noisy, and/or heterogeneous datasets.

-The program is open to any faculty, staff, or student whose research can be significantly advanced by intensive collaboration with a data science expert.
+The program is open to any faculty, postdoc, staff, or student whose research can be significantly advanced by intensive collaboration with a data science expert.
 To apply, we require a short project proposal describing the science goals, the relevant datasets, and the expected technical challenges.
 The ideal proposal will clearly identify both the datasets involved and the questions to be answered, and will explain how the technical component of the project is critical to delivering exciting new findings.
 This year we are happy to announce the availability of cloud resources to support the incubator projects and we welcome applications that wish to use cloud computing.

 Incubator projects are not “for-hire” software jobs — the project lead will work in collaboration with the data scientists and the broader eScience community.
-Each project lead will “own” their project (and its results) and be responsible for its successful completion, with the eScience team providing guidance on methods, technologies, and best practices as well as general software engineering.
+Each project lead will be responsible for successful project completion, with the eScience team providing guidance on methods, technologies, and best practices as well as general software engineering.
 Data scientists often make substantial contributions to Incubator projects.
 We expect that the work of data scientists and the role of the eScience Institute Incubator program will be properly attributed in any related talks, publications, software releases, etc.

 How to Get Started

 We will be holding two informational meetings, see RSVP links below.
-We also recommend that anyone planning to submit a project for an Incubator, please consult one of our Data Scientists during their Office Hours for guidance: http://escience.washington.edu/office-hours
+We also recommend that anyone planning to submit a project for an Incubator consult with one of our Data Scientists during their Office Hours for guidance: http://escience.washington.edu/office-hours

 Examples of Past Incubator Projects